In this Pianote review, we will go over the pros, cons, and features of this online piano learning experience.

 One of the goals of Pianote is to offer an affordable way to learn the piano with resources that make your money worth the cost.
 Learning the piano with an in-person teacher can be expensive, so the subscription costs are designed to combat those prices.

 There are a couple of different memberships you can choose from when starting your account with Pianote.
-The first is a monthly plan, which starts at $29/month.
+The first is a monthly plan, which starts at $29/month or $197/year.
+This is the base pricing but there are many promotions, discounts and bonuses available regularly, so be sure to check the website.

 If you’re not sure whether or not Pianote is the right choice for you and are a bit wary about signing up for a program right away, you can also enter your email address to receive ten free video lessons right away.